personalrobotics/lemur/ompl_lemur/README.md

 Planners
 --------

-The primary planner is the `E8Roadmap`, a derived class of `ompl::base::Planner`.
+The primary planner is the `LEMUR`, a derived class of `ompl::base::Planner`.
 It takes the following arguments:

 * `const ompl::base::SpaceInformationPtr & si`
 * `ompl_lemur::EffortModel & effort_model`,